Laurie Connell

-Lawrence Robert "Laurie" Connell (died 27 February 1996) was a Western Australian business entrepreneur.
+Lawrence Robert "Laurie" Connell (2 April 1946 – 27 February 1996) was a Western Australian business entrepreneur.

 As chairman of the Rothwells merchant bank, he was well known for his dealings with the Government of Western Australia and his close relationships with a former premier of Western Australia, Brian Burke, and with entrepreneur Alan Bond, during the WA Inc period in the mid to late 1980s.

 Laurie Connell was the grandson of a long-serving Western Australia Police Commissioner, Robert Connell (1867–1956) commissioner 1913–1933.

 In 1994, Connell was jailed for conspiring to pervert the course of justice by paying a jockey to leave the country.

 Horse-racing scandals

 1975 disqualification

 Connell was reportedly warned off by stewards in 1975 for involvement in a betting scam at the Kalgoorlie races.
 Despite that, he became well connected in the Perth racing establishment and, in 1984, he sought election to a position on the committee of The Western Australian Turf Club, with the support of the committee's retiring chairman Sir Ernest Lee-Steere.